dobrou/CsvLINQPadDriver/README.md

 * Default encoding for files without BOM is UTF-8.
 * Some strange Unicode characters in column names may cause errors in generated data context source code.
 * Writing changed objects back to CSV is not directly supported, there is no `SubmitChanges()`.
 But you can use LINQPad's `Util.WriteCsv`
-* Similar files single class generation does not detect relations correctly.
+* Relations detection does not work well for similar files single class generation.
 However, you can query over related multiple files.
+* Relations detection with file sorting might produce broken source code for similar files single class generation.

 ## Authors ##